Introduction:

 Freestyle Stroke:

 The freestyle stroke, also known as the front crawl, is a favorite among swimmers of all levels.
 It involves alternating arm movements combined with flutter kicks, offering a smooth and efficient swimming experience.
-The simplicity of its technique and the natural breathing pattern make the freestyle stroke one of the easiest to learn and master.
+The simplicity of its technique and the natural breathing pattern make the freestyle stroke one of the easiest swim stroke to learn and master.

 Breaststroke: